hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 order by transitioning it into Closed state.
 Note: If an Accepted version is cancelled, then the record returns to Issued state.

 Closed state.
-A purchase order was made final; it can no longer be changed.
-To transition to this state, the Closed constraint must be set to True.
-Once in Closed state, no permissions are available to any persona.
-In practice, organizations apply different business logic to determine when a purchase order is closed.
+A purchase order in this state is final; it can no longer be changed.
+To transition to this state, the Closed constraint must be met.
+Once in Closed state, no permissions are available to any party.

+In practice,
+organizations apply different business logic to determine when a purchase order is closed.
 Some orgs may accept changes up until one hour before product ships, others may prohibit changes after a 48 hour lead time has elapsed, etc. To